 Housing is a basic human necessity providing shelter from the elements.
 It is also a prominent feature of the built environment, a driver of transportation patterns, a consumptive good, and an investment for building financial security.
 It can be an indicator of social interaction and achievement and a symbol of familial connections and personal history.
 Housing styles may express the values of occupants and physically connect residents to their neighborhoods.

 However, housing preferences vary depending on age, income, marital and family status, and geographic location, among other factors.
-The Town of West Bend, like most rural communities, possesses a high percentage of singlefamily homes, with limited alternatives.
-Providing a limited array of alternatives to single-family, owner-occupied dwellings may more effectively allow the Town to serve future housing needs.
+The Town of West Bend, like most rural communities, possesses a high percentage of single-family homes